 Hoses will be attached and soon, really

 soon, my Seaweed should be mobile.
-I'm excited and look forward to
+I am excited and look forward to

-swimming off the boat again.
-I've missed that.
+swimming off the boat in green water again.
+I have missed that.

 Life is good afloat.
 And progress is being made.

 for the feedback regarding my cooling system.
 THANK YOU does not even

 begin to express my sincere appreciation for the education.
 J.

 PLEASE NOTE: I posted links to this article on

 several sites and received feedback.
 Below are some pertinent points to